Playful-Interactive-Environments/SpaceHuddle/README.md

 ## SpaceHuddle frontend

 ### Installation
-1. Adjust the properties in the `frontend/.env` file
+1. Adjust the properties in the `frontend/.env` file or create your own .env.local or .env.production version of the file.
+Create your individual mapbox key on https://www.mapbox.com/ and set it in .env file.
 2. Download and install Node `https://nodejs.org/en/download/`.
 Use a Node version that is lower or equal to 19.2.0
 3. Install dependencies with: `npm install`